funkygao/fae/README.md

 In the current implementation, a coordinator returns an RPC response back to client only after it gets response from remote FAE node: synchronously.

 For strong consistency, read and write calls follow the same data flow for any RPC call.

+Every FAE node in a cluster has the same role and responsibility.
+Hence, there is no SPOF in a cluster.
+With this advantage, one can simply add more nodes to an FAE cluster to meet traffic demands or loads.

         client          fae node1           fae node2